 “10 Ways To Save Up To 75% On Your Term Insurance”

-“8 IRS Approved Tax Reduction Strategies Your Account May Not Know About”
+“8 IRS Approved Tax Reduction Strategies Your Accountant May Not Know About”

-“How To Protect Your Assets From Financial Devastation”
+“10 Ways The Wealthy Protect Their Assets From Financial Devastation”

 “How To Use Whole Life Insurance To Create Tax Free Income At Retirement”

-Or, if you are in the High Tech industry and you sell telecommunications equipment you might want to try something like this:
+If you are in the High Tech industry and you sell telecommunications equipment you might want to try headline ideas like these:

 “10 Little Known Ways VOIP Can Save You Up To 35%